 The word secret runs rampant not only in business magazines, but also in self-help books.
 To our general disappointment, often the tips and advice described aren’t secrets, and never were, as no one, not even the people mentioned in the articles, ever really tried to keep these facts ‘secret’ from anyone.

 The word secret makes the boring sound fun.
-Doing laundry is pretty boring, but secret laundry almost sounds interesting.
+Doing laundry isn’t something most people look forward to, but secret laundry almost sounds interesting.
 The word secret promises short-cuts, tricks, or things people don’t want us to know, which all connote ways to get one up on others.
-This little semantic trick works well on newbies, since they know so little, anything can seem like a secret.
+This little semantic trick works on the insecure and the inexperienced, since they’re prone to believing there is just one insight that will solve all their problems.

 After going around the block a few times, we’re all disappointed to learn that secret sauces are rarely all that secret.
 As a kid, I remember being amazed by honey/mustard as sauce at McDonald’s – I somehow never realized I could make the same thing in 12 seconds in any American kitchen.
 Certainly McDonald’s would be the last to inform me I was already in possession of honey mustard sauce in my very own home.